Painter’s tapes can be classified into different categories based on colors like blue tape, yellow tape, etc.

 This will make it easier for you to pull the tape off from the surface without peeling the paint.

-PRO Tips for Applying Blue Tape When Painting
+PRO Tips for Applying the Tape when Painting

-While using painter’s tape is pretty easy, getting professional results after you are done with your paint job is another thing.
+While using scotch blue painter’s tape is pretty easy, getting professional results after you are done with your paint job is another thing.

 Here are a few additional tips and tricks that can assist you in applying the painter’s tape like a pro.